 Practical demonstrations are at the very heart of this course and thus are a very significant part of the students' grade in the course.
 Therefore, a student's performance in each practical demonstration may become a deciding factor between her/his passing or failing the course.
 In every practical demonstration students are individually evaluated and graded by the team of the course professors.
 At the professors' discretion, the teaching assistants may become part of the evaluating team.
 Other persons may be invited to assist in the evaluation of a project when there is a need for expertise in a particular area.
+Evaluation and grading criteria will be published on the course website at least one week before the practical demonstration date.

-In all the demonstrations, every student is expected to have a sound knowledge of the whole system, and detailed and in-depth knowledge of his/her assigned components or modules.
+In all the demonstrations, every student is expected to have a sound knowledge of the whole system, and detailed in-depth knowledge of his/her assigned components or modules.
 The first two practical demonstrations will be graded according to the achievement of the outcomes described in section 5.1 above.